 Payload capacity is the maximum amount of weight your vehicle can safely carry and cannot be increased with a weight distribution hitch.
 You should always follow the maximum towing and payload capacity as detailed by the vehicle manufacturer.
 Towing more than the capacity is hazardous and compromises the safety of you and others on the road.

 The only way to increase a vehicle’s towing capacity is to re-engineer the vehicle itself, which is costly.
-No hitch or related accessory can increase the towing capacity, but rather keep your towing system level and allow it to operate at maximum capacity.
+No hitch or related accessory can increase the towing capacity, but rather keep your towing system level.